 Raphael Cung is a senior attorney with Callahan & Blaine with 15 years of experience in complex business and corporate litigation, as well as representation of plaintiffs with catastrophic personal injuries.
-Raphael has appeared in state and federal courts throughout California and in other states, as well as multiple arbitration proceedings.
+As an Orange County business attorney and Santa Ana personal injury lawyer, Raphael has appeared in state and federal courts throughout California and in other states, as well as multiple arbitration proceedings.

 In just the recent past, Raphael, working with other Callahan & Blaine attorneys, achieved the following favorable results for the firm’s clients:

 - In a client’s action against a national bank, “hard money” lenders, and loan brokers for financial elder abuse, fraud, and related claims, obtained a rarely granted preliminary injunction against the foreclosure of the client’s multimillion-dollar residence two days before a scheduled trustee’s sale.
 Also, defeated two rounds of demurrers, a motion to expunge lis pendens, and defendants’ motion to raise the injunction bond from $1,000 to approximately $500,000.

 - In a lawsuit representing an individual injured while riding as a passenger in a limousine, obtained a seven-figure settlement for the client after prevailing on five discovery motions against defendants.
 In a related dispute with the client’s former attorneys over their fee lien, obtained 93 percent of the amount at issue.

 - In an action for wrongful deaths arising from the notorious shooting of 8 individuals at an Orange County hair salon, obtained an uncommon denial of defendant’s motion to stay civil proceedings while his criminal prosecution for murder was proceeding.
 Also, defeated the plaintiff’s multiple attempts to prevent written discovery based on the Fifth Amendment.